GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

    - `spec.csi.driver`: use `gcsfuse.csi.storage.gke.io` as the csi driver name.
    - `spec.csi.volumeHandle`: specify your Cloud Storage bucket name.
 You can pass an underscore `_` to mount all the buckets that the service account is configured to have access to.
 See [Dynamic Mounting](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/mounting.md#dynamic-mounting) for more information.
    - `spec.mountOptions`: pass flags to Cloud Storage FUSE.
 See [Cloud Storage FUSE Mount Flags](#cloud-storage-fuse-mount-flags) to learn about available mount flags.
+   - `spec.csi.readOnly`: pass `true` if all the volume mounts are read-only.

     ```yaml
     apiVersion: v1